eth-cscs/stackinator/docs/cluster-config.md

 ```

 !!! alps
+    The CSCS _official configuration_ for vClusters on Alps are maintained in a GitHub repository [github.com/eth-cscs/alps-cluster-config](https://github.com/eth-cscs/alps-cluster-config).

     Software stacks provided by CSCS will only use the official configuration, and support will only be provided for user-built stacks that used the official configuration.

 If there are additional system packages that you want to use in a recipe, consider adding a `packages.yaml` file to the recipe, in which you can define additional external packages.